-The facilities of the IRIS Data Management System, and specifically the IRIS Data Management Center, were used for access to waveforms and metadata of all the PASSSCAL and FDSN stations required in this study.
-We thank all the PIs of the PASSCAL experiments and John Chen from Peking University for allowing us to use their data, and the Network Center of Chinese Earthquake Administration for providing us with the Chinese data.
-We are grateful to Mian Liu and Eric Sandvol for their encouragement in the progress of this study.
+The facilities of the IRIS Data Management System, and specifically the IRIS Data Management Center, were used for access to waveforms and metadata of all the PASSCAL and FDSN stations required in this study.
+We thank all the PIs and team members of the PASSCAL experiments, and staff from the PASSCAL Instrument Center for collecting valuable data in Tibet.
+We thank the Network Center of Chinese Earthquake Administration for providing us with the Chinese data.
+We also thank Hongyi Li and another anonymous reviewer for their constructive comments.
 This work is supported by NSF-EAR award 0944022 and a sub-award from NSF-OISE 0730154.
-Yong Zheng is supported by Chinese National Science Foundation award 40974034.
+Yong Zheng is supported by the Chinese National Science Foundation, award 40974034.
+The INDEPTH-IV passive source team was supported by both China grants (4052012222; 480821062) and the US National Science Foundation under grant Nos.
+EAR-0634903 and EAR-0409589.